jnats/BetterDres/README.md

 The BetterDres mod is also licensed by the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license.
 Which is long and boring and is found either in the LICENSE.md file or conveniently right here, simplified: https://creativecommons.org/licenses/by-nc-sa/4.0/

+Panca's heightmap is one of GregroxMun's "Ellipsoid" textures.
+He has full rights to them and we are very thankful for him providing it to us.
+His work can be found at https://spacedock.info/profile/GregroxMun and the textures are currently pending license.

 ### Other info
 We have a Discord server! pop into it through this link if you want to have a chat! https://discord.gg/aMrjMcS